top of page

 Some users on X are suspicious of the whole transaction, with @Zacodil asserting that it was likely money laundering.
 Many were questioning how this could possibly happen in a front end given the wildly unreasonable price, which can be seen as having been inserted into the rate of the swap that the user confirmed.

-Put more simply, an automated MEV bot borrowed $29M of WETH with a flash loan from Morpho Protocol and paid priority fees (known as tipping) to minors to the tune of $20M to have the transaction included in a block, leaving the bot with a $9M profit and minors with $20M of tips.
+In this case, priority fees appear to have been paid to block builders or validators to ensure the transaction was included in a block, capturing a large portion of the value created by the execution.
+This route was facilitated by an automated MEV bot which borrowed $29M of WETH with a flash loan from Morpho Protocol and paid priority fees (known as tipping) to miners to the tune of $20M to have the transaction included in a block, leaving the bot with a $9M profit and miners with $20M of tips.

 An interesting analysis has been posed by @Ehsan1579 which suggests something more serious may have occurred: